Hawaii Driving – Top 10 Suggestions

 Whether you’re a first time visitor or a return guest, here are our best tips to ensure a safe Hawaii vacation.

-3. Don’t honk.
+4. Don’t honk.
 With the occasional exception in Honolulu, or in a dire emergency, we typically only use car horns as a greeting.
-Panic buttons on car locks aren’t popular either.
+(Unfortunately, this has been changing and I’m hearing more car horns that never sounded in the past).
+Panic buttons on car locks aren’t popular either – especially late at night.

-6. Hawaii maps -- route planning.
+8. Hawaii maps – route planning.
 Whether on your phone, tablet or elsewhere, this always saves me a lot of grief.
 I like to have turn by turn directions handy.
+If you ask for directions, we typically use landmarks and mile posts rather than highway numbers.

-7. Pedestrian safety.
+9. Pedestrian safety.
 Please watch out for pedestrians when driving.
-If you’re a pedestrian and not at a cross walk, be especially careful crossing streets.
-This is even more true in Honolulu obviously.
+If you’re a pedestrian and not at a cross walk, that’s not good.
+Walk between the lines and on green lights.

-10. More basics.
+10. Buckle up!
 Hawaii drunk driving laws and seat belt requirements are strictly enforced.
-I expect to see a number of these enforcement points along the road today.

 Please add your tips to ours.